 Sense Writing is a ground-breaking combination of movement and writing exercises.
 Developed by Madelyn Kent, former faculty of New York University’s Tisch School of the Arts and Feldenkrais practitioner.
-Sense Writing has helped hundreds of people around the world— non-writers and writers—find creative flow and get to the core of their writing craft.
+Sense Writing has helped over 600 people in 7 countries— non-writers and writers—find creative flow and get to the core of their writing craft.

 Taught at Kripalu Yoga Center, New York’s Open Center, and New York University’s Tisch School of the Arts.

 A 2-Day Workshop 26 & 27 August, 2017

 Sense Writing I: Memory, Life Stories, and Fiction

 For everyone.
 Die Workshop findet auf Englisch statt - die Teilnehmer können jedoch gerne auf Deutsch schreiben.

 Discover your love of writing, whether you’re a beginner or a long-time writer struggling with a creative block.
 In a supportive environment that integrates accessible physical and writing exercises, you will learn to: